Girlfriend in a Coma (novel): Inspiration

 The novel is set in Vancouver "because [his] brain was so incapacitated [he] decided [it] had to be set in [his] own neighbourhood."

 Comas were also an inspiration for him.
 "Comas really are peculiar only to the late 20th century.
 Before, say, 1960, people who might have gone into a coma simply died.
 Comas are more modern than plastics or TV.
 I like the notion that comas can allow a person to radically reinvent themselves upon awakening.
 I think we all want to do that—radically reinvent ourselves—I think it's our deepest need."

-Karen's full name is Karen Ann McNeil and the circumstances of her lapse into a coma are similar to those in the famous Karen Ann Quinlan case.
+Karen's full name is Karen Ann McNeil; further, the circumstances of her lapse into a coma are similar to those in the famous Karen Ann Quinlan case.

 The title, a Smiths song title, was chosen because "It's clearly descriptive of the book, but it's also a little salute to those points in my life when I was melting down to soundtracks provided by British gloom rockers."